Micro-organisms Growing Inside Your Car

 Molds thrive in dark, damp places such as vehicle ventilation systems, which are conducive for mold growth.
 If left to multiply, harmful spores and mycotoxins are regularly released into the passenger compartment.

-Bacteria: These thrive in humid and warm surroundings and have been found to breed in air-conditioning systems in cars
+These thrive in humid and warm surroundings and have been found to breed in air-conditioning systems in cars.

-Mildews are very similar to mold, but tend not create the harmful mycotoxins.
-Mildew prefers the same environments as mold and is more likely the cause of the unpleasant odours coming from ventilation systems.
+Mildews are very similar to mold but tend not to create harmful mycotoxins.
+Mildew prefers the same environments as mold and is more likely the cause of the unpleasant odors coming from ventilation systems.